Non-itchy, red inflamed dog rash appeared ALL OVER belly and legs

 You seem to have considered improving her diet, but she may need to have some raw meat added.
 Check our Dog Skin Conditions page to learn more about the impact of dry vs moist food.

-Continuing the Omega 3 fish oils is a good idea - about 1,000-2,000 mg daily for her size.
+Continuing the Omega 3 fish oil for dogs is a good idea - about 1,000-2,000 mg daily for her size.
 Also add Vitamin E (100 IU per day) and Zinc (.32mg per pound per day) to her diet.
 I am not familiar with the Flea-Breeze, but if she does not have fleas, I would suggest stopping the Frontline and the Flea-Breeze.

 I would also strongly advise finding a holistic veterinarian in your area to better understand and improve your dog's overall health.